-Rich and creamy, this dairy-free yogurt parfait is mixed with juicy berries and crunchy homemade granola for the ultimate breakfast or snack!
-Made with protein-packed Greek yogurt, this parfait recipe is a red, white, and blue way to gain some lasting energy.
+Rich and creamy, this Dairy-Free Yogurt Parfait is mixed with juicy berries and crunchy homemade granola for the ultimate breakfast or snack!
+Made with only 5 ingredients, this parfait recipe is an easy, make-ahead recipe that gives you actual energy.

 Why You'll Love The Recipe

-Versatile: There are a lot of ways to tweak this yogurt parfait to make it exactly what you need.
+Versatile: There are a lot of ways to tweak this healthy parfait to make it exactly what you need, similar to these granola cups with yogurt.

 Ingredients and Substitutions

-Both fresh and frozen berries will work in the recipe.
+- Berries: Both fresh and frozen berries will work in the recipe; however, you'll need to adjust a bit with frozen ones.

 Step 1: Mix together the dairy-free yogurt, vanilla, and honey until smooth.